Frequently Asked Questions about Tripledemic

 The “tripledemic” is a term that some public health leaders and the news media are using to describe the current spread of three respiratory illnesses: COVID-19, flu (influenza), and RSV (respiratory syncytial virus).

-COVID-19, flu, and RSV cases and hospitalizations are spiking in many parts of the country.
-Each virus can pose a serious health threat, especially for older people and people with underlying health conditions.
-RSV and flu are also serious concerns for young children.
+During the fall and winter months, COVID-19, influenza (flu), and respiratory syncytial virus (RSV) cases and hospitalizations spike in many parts of the country.
+Each virus can pose a serious health threat, especially for young children, older people, people with weakened immune systems, and people with underlying health conditions.

-Most cases of COVID-19, flu, and RSV are mild, but as millions of people are getting sick, the number of people with serious illness is also rising.
-The “tripledemic” is placing pressure on hospitals and health care facilities, and it is already straining the capacity and resources of many pediatric hospitals.
+Most cases of COVID-19, flu, and RSV are mild, with millions of people getting moderately sick, but the number of people who are becoming severely ill is rising.
+The spread of these illnesses, alongside COVID-19, strains our health system and limits the capacity and resources of healthcare facilities.

 “Tripledemic” does not have a scientific definition, like “epidemic” or “pandemic.”
 It is an informal term used to convey the significance of the current spread of COVID-19, flu, and RSV.

-There are many precautions that can help you stay healthy and reduce your chances of getting sick with or spreading COVID-19, flu, or RSV.
+There are many health precautions that reduce your chances of getting or spreading flu, RSV, or COVID-19.
 Here are a few of the most important and effective measures:

-4. Wash your hands.
-Washing your hands is a simple and important way to prevent the spread of viruses like RSV, flu, and COVID-19.
+• Wash and sanitize your hands.
+Washing and sanitizing your hands is a simple and important way to prevent the spread of viruses like RSV, flu, and COVID-19.
 Read more from the CDC about how and when to wash your hands.

-5. Contact your health care provider.
-Consult your health care provider if you have questions about testing and treatment, especially if you or your child are at high risk for complications from flu, RSV, or COVID-19.
-There are effective treatments for both COVID-19 and flu, but both need to be started early in the course of illness to be effective.
-And your health care provider can help you manage symptoms of RSV if you or your child are sick.
+• Contact your healthcare provider.
+Consult your healthcare provider if you have questions about testing and treatments, especially if you or your loved ones are at high risk for complications from flu, RSV, or COVID-19.
+There are effective treatments for these illnesses, but they need to be started early to be effective.
+Your healthcare provider can also help you manage symptoms, if sick.

-Data show that high-quality, well-fitting masks are effective at reducing the transmission of COVID-19.
-Studies also show that high-quality, well-fitting masks are likely effective at reducing the transmission of flu and RSV.
-Scientists continue to study the use of masks, including what kinds of masks work best and which viruses can be prevented from spreading by wearing masks.
+Data show that high-quality, well-fitting masks are effective at reducing the transmission of COVID-19, and that they are likely effective at reducing the transmission of flu and RSV.
+Health experts continue to study the use of masks and which viruses can be prevented from spreading by wearing masks.

-Regardless of COVID-19 Community Level or current local mask guidance, anyone can wear a mask as an additional precaution to protect themselves and their families from respiratory infections during the holiday season.
+Regardless of hospitalizations or current mask guidance, anyone can choose to wear a mask as an additional precaution to protect themselves and their families from respiratory infections.

 Misinformation Alerts about Tripledemic